ibm-cloud-docs/cli/cri-token-login.md

 ## Using the CLI to log in
 {: #cri-cli-login}

 To use the {{site.data.keyword.cloud_notm}} CLI Kubernetes Service compute resource login feature, you must give application pods that run in your {{site.data.keyword.cloud_notm}} Kubernetes Service cluster access to {{site.data.keyword.cloud_notm}} services.
 For more information, see [Authorizing pods in your cluster to {{site.data.keyword.cloud_notm}} services with IAM trusted profiles](/docs/containers?topic=containers-pod-iam-identity&interface=ui).
-For Red Hat OpenShift clusters, see [Authorizing pods in your OpenShift cluster to {{site.data.keyword.cloud_notm}} services with IAM trusted profiles](/docs/openshift?topic=openshift-pod-iam-identity&interface=ui).
+For Red Hat OpenShift clusters, see [Authorizing pods in your Red Hat OpenShift cluster to {{site.data.keyword.cloud_notm}} services with IAM trusted profiles](/docs/openshift?topic=openshift-pod-iam-identity&interface=ui).

 ### Using a Compute Resource Token to log in with the CLI
 {: #tokenflag_login}

-When you use the compute resource token option to log in with a service account projected token, you specify the compute resource token parameter to enter at login.
+When you use the compute resource token option to log in with a service account-projected token, you specify the compute resource token parameter to enter at login.

 You can log in with a compute resource token with the CLI in any of the following ways: